learn-academy-2021-bravo/week-5-assessment-sjproctor/interview-questions.md

   Your answer:

-  Researched answer:
+  Researched answer: column with an unique identifier, often are numbers, could risk data not being unique

 ## Looking Ahead: Terms for Next Week
 Research and define the following terms to the best of your ability.

-1. RESTful routes:
+1. RESTful routes: mapping from http verbs to controller actions

-2. JSON:
+2. JSON: JavaScript Object Notation, keys can be represented as strings or symbols

-3. Model validations:
+3. Model validations: set of processes that protect a data set

-4. Strong params:
+4. Strong params: protects attributes (columns) from the end user

-5. API:
+5. API: application programming interface, websites for computers, can have internal and external APIs